zac-heisey/bodywise-v2/nutrition-coaching.md

 ---
-title: Health Coaching
+title: HEALTH WITH INTENSION
-subtitle: Take Control of Your Health and Wellness
+subtitle: A Collaborative Effort to Your Best Self
 description: 'Learn to eat better, shop smarter, manage your time better, prepare foods that are easy and tasty.
 Take control of your health and wellness by learning new habits and routines and building new structure around eating well and feeling